dirtybrie/stringbean/README.md

 ```
 stringbean = random_string_generator(args.strlen, cns)<br/>
 ```
-If you just want numbers you'd swap it with numb, etc,etc...<br/>
+If you just want numbers you'd swap it with numb, etc, etc...<br/>

 You can also alter the limit for text length and lines in a file by changing the values of the str_limit and lst_limit.